r-lib/pkgdown/tests/testthat/_snaps/build-redirects.md

       data_redirects_(redirects = "old.html")
     Condition
       Error in `data_redirects_()`:
-      ! redirects must be a list, not the string "old.html". i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, redirects must be a list, not the string "old.html".
     Code
       data_redirects_(redirects = list("old.html"))
     Condition
       Error in `data_redirects_()`:
-      ! redirects[1] must be a character vector of length 2, not the string "old.html". i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, redirects[1] must be a character vector of length 2, not the string "old.html".